genepattern/RandomForest/docs/randomforest.md

 **Contact**: [Email](mailto:ohalawa@ucsd.edu)

-## Description
+## Introduction

-Random Forest is a an [ensemble](https://machinelearningmastery.com/tour-of-ensemble-learning-algorithms/) machine learning algorithm.
-Specifically, it is an enesemble of decision trees (hence the _forest_ part) which are essentially.
+Random Forest is a an [_ensemble_](https://machinelearningmastery.com/tour-of-ensemble-learning-algorithms/) machine learning algorithm.
+Specifically, it is an ensemble of **decision trees** (hence the _forest_ part) which basically means that it combines multiple decsision trees in its model.
+In order to understand Random Forest classification and regression, let us first take one step back and understand what decision trees are.

-It takes in two files, one for feature data (.gct), and one for target data (.cls).
-Then, it processes them into DataFrames and performs random forest classification via LOOCV (leave-one-out cross validation) on them using Scikit-learn's RandomForestClassifier, generating an accuracy score and a target prediction done on the entire feature dataset.
-Outputs a prediction results (.pred.odf) file.
-Created for module usage through optional arguments for classifier parameters.
+## Decision Trees

+Decision trees are fundamentally quite simple, as they essentially help you answer a classification question (i.e, "Is it X or Y").
+These "X" and "Y" (and however many you want) labels are called **target** values.
+In classification, they are essentially what we want s is best illustrated through an example.
+In technical terms, it is a ""

+_Note_: Decision trees by no means have to be binary trees.
+They could be ternary (one decision node splits into 3 leaves), or they could have as many splits as you want.
+It all depends on the conditional statement(s) for each decision node.
+In fact, any ternary decision tree could be represented as a decision tree, and that applies to any ([this answer is a nice sanity check for that](https://stats.stackexchange.com/a/12227)). **HOWEVER**, the reason you may almost always see decision trees as binary is probably due to two asepcts.

+1. asdfjldkafs
+2.

-## Example
+## Decision Tree Example
 * [The GenePattern RandomForest source repository](https://github.com/omarhalawa3301/randomforest)
 * RandomForest uses the [omarhalawa/randomforest:1.0](https://hub.docker.com/layers/omarhalawa/randomforest/1.0/images/sha256-995d424aa0fa77f608aaa5575faafad6cea966a377fdb8dd51e9144e74f7ff21?context=repo) docker image